Academic Program

 - Reason both quantitatively and qualitatively.

-- Value reflection and creativity; envision possibilities.
+- Value reflection and creativity, and envision possibilities.

 Graduates demonstrate the capability and desire to pursue progressive and continued intellectual development.